goravel/docs/digging-deeper/filesystem.md

 path := facades.Storage().PutFileAs("photos", file, "name")
 ```

-> If the file name specified by `StoreAs` and `PutFileAs` don't have a suffix, the suffix is automatically added based on the MIME of the file; otherwise, the specified file name is used directly.
+> If the file name specified by `StoreAs` and `PutFileAs` doesn't have a suffix, the suffix is automatically added based on the MIME of the file; otherwise, the specified file name is used directly.

 ### Specifying A Disk